cristi0404/Portfolio-Website/README.md

 ### CSS Organization

 - All pages have their own css stylesheets in addition to the main one in order to customize the background color, navbar styling, container and row width/height.
-- the graphic design page has its own stylsheet in addition to main.css and gallery.css in order to customize the caption formatting
+- The graphic design page has its own stylsheet in addition to main.css and gallery.css in order to customize the caption formatting
 - The main css file is organized as follows:
   - color palette
   - global body, link, audio, and hr styles